Are Bloggers Journalists? What IS Business Change, Google?

 Over the years since this Internet thing started taking hold, there’s been a lot of debate over an important question: Are Bloggers Journalists?

 Of course, the question seems more important to former journalists who are unable to find work than it does to most other people.
-Well, I know a few of those and the one point that I’ve heard a few times and sticks is that journalists are held to a set of professional standards that separates their work from what bloggers do by virtue of imposing external or reporting and editing chain of command accountability for the accuracy of what they write.
+Well, I know a few of those and the one point that I’ve heard a few times and sticks is that journalists are held to a set of professional standards that separates their work from what bloggers do by virtue of imposing external, reporting and editing chain of command accountability for the accuracy of what they write.

 Merriam Webster is of no real help.
 They define journalist as one who reports “for a news medium” (this defends the old-school position), but also simply as “one who keeps a journal”, which does not, and one who “aims for a mass audience”, which can be argued either way.
 Dictionary.com helps a little more, suggesting that a journalist is one who is in the profession of journalism.